jonlpersson/ed-latimore/site/_posts/2020-11-15-8-reasons-to-push-through-the-pain.md

 In boxing, short of a quick knockout, I cannot win without getting hit.
 Getting hit by a guy trained to fight is never going to be pleasant.

 I can defend his shots, but I still have nerves in my arms and hands.
-As the fight goes on, I'll inevitably get hit and all of those hits will hurt.
+As the fight goes on, I’ll inevitably get hit and all of those hits will hurt.
 I can not experience the glory of victory without suffering pain.

 This is a powerful analogy and lesson for life.
 If you want to make more money, you have to experience the discomfort of pushing your mind and body to the limit to acquire skills and log hours as you create a product, launch a business, or win a competition.